-Chunking is the process of splitting documents into smaller segments for embedding and retrieval in RAG systems, representing a critical design decision that significantly impacts retrieval quality and generation accuracy.
+Chunking splits documents into smaller segments for embedding and retrieval in RAG systems.
+The split is a design choice that changes both retrieval quality and generation accuracy.

 Chunking Strategy Visualizer